speakeasy-api/openapi-directory/SDKs/googleapis.com/analyticsadmin/v1alpha/go/README.md

 * `AnalyticsadminPropertiesDataStreamsList` - Lists DataStreams on a property.
 * `AnalyticsadminPropertiesDataStreamsMeasurementProtocolSecretsCreate` - Creates a measurement protocol secret.
 * `AnalyticsadminPropertiesDataStreamsMeasurementProtocolSecretsList` - Returns child MeasurementProtocolSecrets under the specified parent Property.
+* `AnalyticsadminPropertiesDeleteConnectedSiteTag` - Deletes a connected site tag for a Universal Analytics property.
+Note: this has no effect on GA4 properties.
 * `AnalyticsadminPropertiesDisplayVideo360AdvertiserLinkProposalsApprove` - Approves a DisplayVideo360AdvertiserLinkProposal.
 The DisplayVideo360AdvertiserLinkProposal will be deleted and a new DisplayVideo360AdvertiserLink will be created.
 * `AnalyticsadminPropertiesDisplayVideo360AdvertiserLinkProposalsCancel` - Cancels a DisplayVideo360AdvertiserLinkProposal.
 Cancelling can mean either: - Declining a proposal initiated from Display & Video 360 - Withdrawing a proposal initiated from Google Analytics After being cancelled, a proposal will eventually be deleted automatically.
 * `AnalyticsadminPropertiesDisplayVideo360AdvertiserLinkProposalsCreate` - Creates a DisplayVideo360AdvertiserLinkProposal.
 * `AnalyticsadminPropertiesDisplayVideo360AdvertiserLinkProposalsList` - Lists DisplayVideo360AdvertiserLinkProposals on a property.
 * `AnalyticsadminPropertiesDisplayVideo360AdvertiserLinksCreate` - Creates a DisplayVideo360AdvertiserLink.
 This can only be utilized by users who have proper authorization both on the Google Analytics property and on the Display & Video 360 advertiser.
 Users who do not have access to the Display & Video 360 advertiser should instead seek to create a DisplayVideo360LinkProposal.
 * `AnalyticsadminPropertiesDisplayVideo360AdvertiserLinksList` - Lists all DisplayVideo360AdvertiserLinks on a property.
+* `AnalyticsadminPropertiesExpandedDataSetsCreate` - Creates a ExpandedDataSet.
+* `AnalyticsadminPropertiesExpandedDataSetsList` - Lists ExpandedDataSets on a property.
+* `AnalyticsadminPropertiesFetchAutomatedGa4ConfigurationOptOut` - Fetches the opt out status for the automated GA4 setup process for a UA property.
+Note: this has no effect on GA4 property.
 * `AnalyticsadminPropertiesFirebaseLinksCreate` - Creates a FirebaseLink.
 Properties can have at most one FirebaseLink.
 * `AnalyticsadminPropertiesFirebaseLinksList` - Lists FirebaseLinks on a property.
 Properties can have at most one FirebaseLink.
 * `AnalyticsadminPropertiesGoogleAdsLinksCreate` - Creates a GoogleAdsLink.
 * `AnalyticsadminPropertiesGoogleAdsLinksList` - Lists GoogleAdsLinks on a property.
 * `AnalyticsadminPropertiesList` - Returns child Properties under the specified parent Account.
 Only "GA4" properties will be returned.
 Properties will be excluded if the caller does not have access.
 Soft-deleted (ie: "trashed") properties are excluded by default.
 Returns an empty list if no relevant properties are found.
+* `AnalyticsadminPropertiesListConnectedSiteTags` - Lists the connected site tags for a Universal Analytics property.
+Note: this has no effect on GA4 property.
 * `AnalyticsadminPropertiesRunAccessReport` - Returns a customized report of data access records.
 The report provides records of each time a user reads Google Analytics reporting data.
 Access records are retained for up to 2 years.
 Data Access Reports can be requested for a property.
 The property must be in Google Analytics 360.
 This method is only available to Administrators.
 These data access records include GA4 UI Reporting, GA4 UI Explorations, GA4 Data API, and other products like Firebase & Admob that can retrieve data from Google Analytics through a linkage.
 These records don't include property configuration changes like adding a stream or changing a property's time zone.
 For configuration change history, see [searchChangeHistoryEvents](https://developers.google.com/analytics/devguides/config/admin/v1/rest/v1alpha/accounts/searchChangeHistoryEvents).
 * `AnalyticsadminPropertiesSearchAds360LinksCreate` - Creates a SearchAds360Link.
 * `AnalyticsadminPropertiesSearchAds360LinksList` - Lists all SearchAds360Links on a property.
+* `AnalyticsadminPropertiesSetAutomatedGa4ConfigurationOptOut` - Sets the opt out status for the automated GA4 setup process for a UA property.
+Note: this has no effect on GA4 property.
 * `AnalyticsadminPropertiesUserLinksAudit` - Lists all user links on an account or property, including implicit ones that come from effective permissions granted by groups or organization admin roles.
 If a returned user link does not have direct permissions, they cannot be removed from the account or property directly with the DeleteUserLink command.
 They have to be removed from the group/etc that gives them permissions, which is currently only usable/discoverable in the GA or GMP UIs.
 * `AnalyticsadminPropertiesUserLinksBatchCreate` - Creates information about multiple users' links to an account or property.
 This method is transactional.
 If any UserLink cannot be created, none of the UserLinks will be created.
 * `AnalyticsadminPropertiesUserLinksBatchDelete` - Deletes information about multiple users' links to an account or property.